EXPLAINER: Why countries are halting the AstraZeneca shot

-LONDON (AP) — Nearly a dozen countries including Germany, France and Italy have all temporarily suspended their use of AstraZeneca's coronavirus vaccine after reports last week that some people in Denmark and Norway who got a dose developed blood clots, even though there's no evidence that the shot was responsible.
+LONDON (AP) — At least a dozen countries including Germany, France, Italy and Spain have now temporarily suspended their use of AstraZeneca's coronavirus vaccine after reports last week that some people in Denmark and Norway who got a dose developed blood clots, even though there's no evidence that the shot was responsible.

 WHAT HAPPENED?

 Norway, Iceland, Bulgaria, Thailand, and Congo soon followed suit.
 On Saturday, Norwegian authorities reported that four people under age 50 who had gotten the AstraZeneca vaccine had an unusually low number of blood platelets.
 That could lead to severe bleeding.
-Shortly afterward, Ireland and the Netherlands announced that they, too, were stopping their use of the AstraZeneca vaccine temporarily.
+Ireland and the Netherlands then announced that they too, were stopping their use of the AstraZeneca vaccine.

-Authorities in the Netherlands — like those elsewhere — said their suspension of the AstraZeneca vaccine was strictly precautionary.

 “We must always err on the side of caution, which is why it is sensible to press the pause button now as a precaution,” said Hugo de Jonge, the Dutch health minister.

-On Monday, Norwegian doctors announced that one of the people hospitalized after getting the AstraZeneca vaccine had died.
-After saying last week they would continue with the vaccine, German officials said Monday they would suspend its use after fresh reports of new problems, based on the advice from its medicines regulator.
-French President Emmanuel Macron said France too would suspend its use and Italy said soon after it too would stop using the shot.
-Spanish authorities said they were reviewing the situation.
+After saying last week they would continue with the vaccine, German officials said Monday they would suspend its use after fresh reports of new problems.
+French President Emmanuel Macron said France too would suspend its use until at least Tuesday afternoon, followed by announcements by Italy and Spain that they too would halt the vaccine for now.

 In response to the suspensions of its vaccine, AstraZeneca said it had carefully reviewed the data on 17 million people who received doses across Europe and found there were 37 cases of people who developed blood clots.
 It said there was “no evidence of an increased risk” of blood clots in any age group or gender in any country.